Intent and incitement in the Gaza genocide: Israeli army officers

 IDF General Staff, including Ghassan Alian and Aharon Haliva, holding a seminar at Yad Vashem for Yom HaShoah in April 2023.

 Ghassan Alian, Coordinator of Government Activities in the Territories, said: "There will be no electricity and no water [in Gaza], there will only be destruction.
 You wanted hell, you will get hell."
 Giora Eiland wrote, "Gaza will become a place where no human being can exist" and "Creating a severe humanitarian crisis in Gaza is a necessary means to achieving the goal."
 The Israeli scholar Omer Bartov noted that no Israeli politician nor anyone in the IDF denounced this statement.

 Of Israel's bombing of Gaza, Israeli army spokesperson Daniel Hagari said, "while balancing accuracy with the scope of damage, right now we're focused on what causes maximum damage".
 Legal scholars interpreted this as intention to destroy Gaza.

 The legal scholar Nimer Sultany highlights statements by Israeli army commanders leading ground operations in northern Gaza that call for depopulation and a "scorched earth" approach.
 Soldiers have echoed such sentiments on social media.
 Former Israeli defence minister Moshe Ya'alon said, "The path we are currently being led down involves conquering, annexing, and ethnic cleansing."

 In comments published in August 2025, Aharon Haliva, the former head of Israel's Military Intelligence Directorate, said that 50 Palestinians should be killed for every Israeli killed on 7 October, "regardless of whether they are children or women", and called the killing of 50,000 Palestinians in Gaza "necessary and required so that future generations will say to them: you humiliated us and killed us, but that was the price".

 Other Israeli officials

-On 11 June 2024, the official Israeli Twitter account posted that "Gazan civilians participated in the horrific events of October 7", later citing a statement that "there are no innocent civilians there".
+On 11 June 2024, the Israeli government's official Twitter account posted that "Gazan civilians participated in the horrific events of October 7", later citing a statement that "there are no innocent civilians there".
+David Roet, the Israeli ambassador to Austria, stated during a 2025 meeting with Jewish leaders that it was "not correct" that there were innocent people in Gaza, and commented that Israel would simply destroy Gaza a second time if it was reconstructed.
 Far-right politician Moshe Feiglin said: "There is one and only solution, which is to completely destroy Gaza before invading it."
 In May 2025, Feiglin said, "every child, every baby in Gaza is an enemy".

+During an LBC interview in January 2024, Tzipi Hotovely, Israel's ambassador to the United Kingdom, called Gaza City a "horrible terror city" and advocated the bombing of "every school, every mosque, every second house" in Gaza.
+When host Iain Dale objected that she was calling for the destruction of all of Gaza, Hotovely responded that this was the only solution.